 Our training and workshop program brings together artists from multiple disciplines to create, learn and experiment together in The Studio at NORPA and on sites around our region.

-OPPORTUNITY FOR PERFORMERS — INFORM #4 EXPRESSIONS OF INTEREST NOW OPEN!
+OPPORTUNITY FOR PERFORMERS — INFORM #4

 INFORM is a partnership between NORPA and Critical Path that aims to extend dance theatre practice in the Northern Rivers region.
 Through connecting local artists with leading practitioners from varied performance disciplines, we aim to provide opportunities for local performers to explore a combination of theatre forms in a highly experimental environment.